jeremiaslalis/dataCleaningAssignment/README.md

 + *Phase 4.2* assign the appropriate activity label based on the values in the lookup table.

 **Phase 5** is designed to create a second, independent tidy data set with the average of each variable for each activity and each subject using the dataset that was produced in *Phase 4*.

-**Phase 6** is the final phase and is designed to save the tidy data set produced from *Phase 5* in Comma Separated Value (CSV) format.